paul-chunwong/REX_2022_Facial_Expression/README.md

 # REX_2022

-Tasks for the upcoming week (updated on Jan 12):
+Tasks for the upcoming week (updated on Jan 22):
+- Focus on method

+Done:
 - Revise and improve the details of the abstract (A & A done)
 - Try to write up the template for the remaining paragraphs in the paper such as methodology, can leave the data empty for now (A & A done)
 - Write workflow (Z & P done)
-- Data Collection for both normal and abnormal ppl (Z & P working but almost done)
+- Data Collection for both normal and abnormal ppl (Z & P done)
 - Deepface speed optimization (Z & P done)
 - pandas dataframe for filtering data (Z & P done)
-- machine learning using decision tree algorithm with sklearn framework (my friend working)
+- machine learning using decision tree algorithm with sklearn framework (my friend Done)
 - result and conclusion in statistical meaning (Anna & my friend not yet started)

-focus on the next two coming days:
-- write up the template for the remaining paragraphs in the paper (A & A)
+- write up the template for the remaining paragraphs in the paper (A & A done)
-- run data + get emotion values (P)
+- run data + get emotion values (P done)
-- machine learning using decision tree algorithm with sklearn framework (my friend)
+- machine learning using decision tree algorithm with sklearn framework (my friend done)